uploadcare/uploadcare-widget/README.md

 ## ⚠️ Deprecation alert

-**This repository is deprecated.
+**This package is deprecated.
 Please use the [new Uploadcare File Uploader](https://github.com/uploadcare/file-uploader?tab=readme) for the latest updates and improvements.**

 ---